ReliaQuest Bowl

-The ReliaQuest Bowl is an annual college football bowl game played at Raymond James Stadium in Tampa, Florida, usually on New Year's Day.
-The event has been formerly called the Hall of Fame Bowl from 1986 to 1995 and the Outback Bowl from 1996 to 2022.
-It is organized by the Tampa Bay Bowl Association under Jim McVay, who has been the president and CEO since 1988.
+The ReliaQuest Bowl is an annual college football bowl game played in Tampa, Florida.
+The event was known as the Hall of Fame Bowl from 1986 to 1995 and the Outback Bowl from 1996 to 2022.
+It was held at Tampa Stadium from 1986 until 1999, when it moved to then-new Raymond James Stadium.
+The bowl has been played on New Year's Day for most of its history, often the first game to kick off on a day that is traditionally filled with post-season college football.

 History

 Previous Tampa bowl game

 The Cigar Bowl was played at old Phillips Field near downtown Tampa from 1947 to 1954.
 Because the Cigar Bowl featured teams from smaller colleges, however, the 1986 Hall of Fame Bowl was the first major college bowl game to be played in the area.

 Hall of Fame Bowl

 The Hall of Fame Classic was a mid-level bowl game played at Legion Field in Birmingham, Alabama from 1977 to 1985.
 In the spring of 1986, the National Football Foundation and College Football Hall of Fame decided to discontinue their association with the bowl and realign with a new game to be played in Tampa Stadium which would inherit the Hall of Fame Bowl name.
 Tampa's Hall of Fame Bowl did not initially have any conference tie-ins, so organizers often sought to arrange a match-up between a team from a southern school (usually the Southeastern Conference or Atlantic Coast Conference) and one from another region of the country to maximize both game attendance and potential visitors to the area.